hdmf-dev/hdmf/docs/source/install_developers.rst

     pytest --pdb tests/unit/test_container.py                             # start pdb on error

-Finally, you can run tests across multiple Python versions using the tox_ automated testing tool.
-Running ``tox`` will create a virtual environment, install dependencies, and run the test suite for Python 3.7, 3.8, 3.9, and 3.10.
+You can run tests across multiple Python versions using the tox_ automated testing tool.
+Running ``tox`` will create a virtual environment, install dependencies, and run the test suite for different versions of Python.
 This can take some time to run.

 .. _pytest: https://docs.pytest.org/